10 Ways To Raise Capital For Your Business Part 1

 Personally, I’ve heard friends say that if only they had enough capital, they would really quit their jobs and put up their own businesses.
 Admittedly, I was also burdened by this obstacle years ago when I was still working as an employee.

 Through the years and five businesses later, I’ve found out that there are actually many ways to do this.
 Some are easy and some are not.
-Some are quite obvious while some takes a little creativity and a bit of due diligence to make it work.
+Some are quite obvious while some take a little creativity and a bit of due diligence to make it work.

 So if you’ve always wished that you had enough funds to start your own business venture, then I hope that these ten ways can help you raise the capital you need to become an entrepreneur.